Pope, in Assisi, calls on Church to shun vanity

 Francis has brought a new style of openness, consultation and simplicity to the Vatican.
 A few days after his election, he said he wanted to see "a Church that is poor and for the poor".

-He has shunned the spacious papal apartments for spartan quarters in a Vatican guest house and has urged all clergy, regardless of rank, to get out among the poor and needy.
+He has shunned the spacious papal apartments for spartan quarters in a Vatican guest house and has urged all members of the clergy, regardless of rank, to spurn comfort and get out among the poor and needy.

 FALSE IDOLS

-Francis said all members of the Church should avoid attaching importance to worldly things and become more humble.
+Francis said all members of the Church, including bishops, cardinals and the pope himself, had to avoid the pitfalls of attaching importance to worldly things and to be more humble.

 "Worldliness brings us to vanity, arrogance, pride and these are idols...
 All of us have to strip ourselves of this worldliness," he said.